 PFAS chemicals (per- and polyfluoroalkyl compounds) get into our water from direct discharges from industrial facilities.
 PFAS is a class of thousands of synthetic chemicals used for coatings, fire suppression, water proofing and more that includes PFOA, PFOS, and GenX and is associated with serious health impacts.
 These contaminants are known as forever chemicals—they do not dissipate, dissolve, or degrade but stay in water, soil and our bodies.
 Another industrial compound impacting the Haw River watershed is 1,4- dioxane.

 Both of these compounds have been dumped into the Haw from wastewater effluent from Greensboro, Reidsville, and Burlington.
 These are not removed in traditional drinking water process.
 Communities downstream in Pittsboro, Apex, Cary, Fayetteville, and Wilmington pull drinking water from the Haw, Jordan Lake, and the Cape Fear.

-After a lawsuit in West Virginia, a panel of scientists researched the health impacts of a few specific PFAS compounds and determined that they lead to many significant health issues, like diagnosed high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, pregnancy-induced hypertension, and low-birth weight in infants.
+After the lawsuit in West Virginia, a panel of scientists researched the health impacts of a few specific PFAS compounds and determined that they lead to many significant health issues, like diagnosed high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, pregnancy-induced hypertension, and low-birth weight in infants.

 See our Memorandum of Agreement with the City of Burlington here.

 Since then, we’ve identified the three major sources of PFAS to Burlington’s wastewater

 treatment plant: Elevate Textiles, Unichem, and Shawmut.
 Unichem will no longer be

 using PFAS-containing products at its Burlington facility.
 Shawmut has reduced its

 PFAS discharges and is evaluating additional actions to take for further reductions.
 The